DOB: July 21, 1988

 Favorite Naish Gear: Freestyle: Torch 10m & Monarch 134.
 Wave: Park 7m & Global 6’0”

-KB goals for 2014: Enjoy every session as much as I can!
+KB goals: Enjoy every session as much as I can!

 What’s the first thing you do when you wake up in the morning?